mivok/log_group/README.md

 This repository contains a few simple command line tools for working with log files.
 The tools are:

-* group_entries - identifies similar lines in a log file and groups them together, replacing any differences with wildcards.
+* log_group - identifies similar lines in a log file and groups them together, replacing any differences with wildcards.

 ## Install instructions